3 Things I’ve Learned Since Losing My Son to Flu

 Let our stories be YOUR lessons.

 Because of my experiences, and those of many other families who have lost loved ones to flu, you can now learn how dangerous flu can be without having to suffer a similar tragedy.
-I am thankful that our children’s stories could potentially save your child’s life.
-So please share Joseph’s story, and all the family stories available on the Families Fighting Flu website, with your friends, neighbors and loved ones.
+I am thankful that my child’s story our children’s stories could potentially save your child’s life.
+So please share Joseph’s story , and all the family stories available on the Families Fighting Flu and Vaccinate Your Family websites, with your friends, neighbors and loved ones.

 And please, remember to get your flu vaccine this year, not only to protect yourself, but also to protect your loved ones and your community.
 By doing so, you may just save a life and it may even be the life of your own child.

-Of course, if you have questions or concerns that are keeping you from getting your family vaccinated, talk to your healthcare provider or check out the online resources from Families Fighting Flu or the CDC.
+Of course, if you have questions or concerns that are keeping you from getting your family vaccinated, talk to your healthcare provider or check out the online resources from Vaccinate Your Family, Families Fighting Flu or the CDC.